Roshan-Thomas/malayalam_english_subtitle_generator/README.md

 Tool to transcribe Malayalam audios into English and format it as a .srt file with the proper timings.
 It uses OpenAI's 'Whisper' model to translate from Malayalam to English.

-I created these scripts as I need this tool to create subtitles for my church.
+I created this script as I need this tool to create subtitles for sermons at my church.
 I hope this tool can be useful to you as well for transcribing Malayalam audios to English.
 If you liked this please consider leaving a ⭐, and share it, so others can also find it helpful.

 ## Run in Colab